Skip to main content

 “You’re so strong.”

-“Sometimes we just don’t understand the will of God.”
-Or, “God must have needed another angel in heaven.”
+“Sometimes we just don’t understand the will of God,” or “God must have needed another angel in heaven.”

-These phrases and many similar ones are often used in Christian religious circles, and whether by intention or not, they essentially blame God for the death of a loved one.
 While it is true that we may not fully understand the will of God, these platitudes are not helpful because they contradict the Christian belief in a loving God whose original creation did not include death.
 In the story of Adam and Eve, death only entered the world after the fall of man and was not in God’s original design.
-Death is now a natural part of life.
-It is appropriate to pray for others and seek comfort from God after loss, but not blame him for the loss.
-Instead, consider saying “I’ve been thinking about you so much” or “You’ve been in my thoughts and prayers.”

 “She’s/he’s in a better place.”

-When you are grieving the loss of a loved one, you don’t want them to be in a “better place.”
-You want them to be here, now, with you.
+When someone is grieving the loss of a loved one, they don’t always want them to be in a “better place.”
+They want them to be here, now, with them.
 In time, it may be a comfort to think of a loved one in heaven.
-But in the midst of the deep sorrow of NOW, it’s difficult to find comfort or healing in the phrase.
-Simply be there, and consider asking them questions about the loved one they’ve lost.
+Or if a loved one was sick for a long time, this phrase could be comforting, a reminder that the person is no longer in pain.

 “If there’s anything I can do for you, just call me.”